Matsuyama Ehime, Japan Travel Guide

 Breathtaking views of the island-dotted Seto Inland Sea appear from Matsuyama Castle, coastal areas, and the Shimanami Kaido.

-Small beaches like Baishinji near Matsuyama offer summer relaxation.
+Small sandy spots like Baishinji near Matsuyama offer summer relaxation.
 Short drives or train journeys unveil Ehime's charming rural areas, with terraced fields and quiet villages.

 The Ishizuchi Mountain range has rugged peaks and deep valleys.
 This area is for experienced hikers looking for dramatic views and difficult paths.